TsukiokaKogane/DP-Repository/RAPPOR/README.md

 ### 2. Core mechanism
 #### 2.1  Encode a integer with RAPPOR
 2.1.1 Signal
-Hash client's value v onto the Bloom lter B of size k using h hash functions.
+Hash client's value v onto the Bloom filter B of size k using h hash functions.